opendocsg/slw-judgments-backfill/2018_SGHC_266/report.md

  (2) Any person who is proved or presumed to have had a controlled drug in his possession shall, until the contrary is proved, be presumed to have known the nature of that drug.

 37     The Defence has conflated two different aspects of knowledge that are relevant for any charge of possession or importation.
 The first is the accused’s knowledge that he was in control or possession of an object.
 The second is the accused’s knowledge that the object in question was a controlled drug or contained controlled drugs.
-The former is a critical part of proving the element of possession (see _Public Prosecutor v Ng Pen Tine and Another_ [2009] SGHC 230 at [103]), whereas the latter is only relevant to the knowledge of the nature of the drug ( _ie_ , part of the second element in the present charge).
-To raise a reasonable doubt on the former, the Defence could, for example, raise evidence which suggests that the object was slipped into the accused’s bag without his knowledge (see, in the context of rebutting the presumption of possession under s 18(1) of the MDA, _Obeng Comfort v Public Prosecutor_ [2017] 1 SLR 633 (“ _Obeng_ ”) at [35]).
+The former is a critical part of proving the element of possession (see _Public Prosecutor v Ng Pen Tine and Another_ <span class="citation">[2009] SGHC 230</span> at [103]), whereas the latter is only relevant to the knowledge of the nature of the drug ( _ie_ , part of the second element in the present charge).
+To raise a reasonable doubt on the former, the Defence could, for example, raise evidence which suggests that the object was slipped into the accused’s bag without his knowledge (see, in the context of rebutting the presumption of possession under s 18(1) of the MDA, _Obeng Comfort v Public Prosecutor_ <span class="citation">[2017] 1 SLR 633</span> (“ _Obeng_ ”) at [35]).
 However, in the present case, the Defence’s contention is simply that Shah did not know what type of drug was inside A1.
 This does not pertain to the knowledge that Shah was in control or possession of A1 and its contents, but rather as to whether he knew of the nature of what was inside A1.

 38     If knowledge that the object in question was a controlled drug was required as part of the element of possession, it would render s 18(2) entirely otiose.
 Section 18(2) of the MDA entitles the court to presume that the accused had knowledge of the nature of the controlled drug.
 If possession for the purposes of s 18(2) requires proof of knowledge of the nature of the controlled drug, then the provision would require proof of the very fact that it allows the court to presume.
-It is well established that generally, parliament does not legislate in vain and the court should therefore give significance to every word in an enactment (see _Tan Cheng Bock v Attorney-General_ [2017] 2 SLR 850 at [38]).
+It is well established that generally, parliament does not legislate in vain and the court should therefore give significance to every word in an enactment (see _Tan Cheng Bock v Attorney-General_ <span class="citation">[2017] 2 SLR 850</span> at [38]).
 Hence, I do not think that the Defence’s arguments on this point can be sustained.

 39     In any event, I note that within the Statement of Agreed Facts, it is stated that: [note: 29]